 - It’s all online (unless you pay the big bucks!) meaning you need an Internet connection

-- Despite being able to download your presentation, you need an Internet connection to best show your presentation—especially if you have embedded videos
+- Despite being able to download your presentation, you need an Internet connection to best show your presentation – especially if you have embedded videos

 - Motion-sickness can be a problem for some audience members

 Oh!
 Here’s the presentation I created today.
 It’s not much, but it’s a good place to start!
-(And here’s a link to my Prezi profile!)

-(But seriously—if you have any thoughts on the matter I’d love to hear them.)
+(But seriously, if you have any thoughts on the matter I’d love to hear them.)